thanhkeke97/RSTGameTranslation/README.md

 - View results in ChatBox or Monitor window

 #### 4. LLM Configuration
-- Add your **Gemini API key** in settings
+- Add your **Gemini API key** in settings (You can enter multiple API keys, press Enter after entering each API key)
-- Configure game name for better context
+- Configure game name for better context (context tab)
 - Adjust other settings as needed

 </details>